 FTTH (Fiber To The Home) would also only start becoming widespread at that

-Our Changed Reality: The Era of Global Digital Connectivity
+Our Changed Reality: How to Comprehend the Era of Global Digital Connectivity?

 this is made possible because of financial and regulatory changes that allowed